Lincoln High School (San Diego, California): Construction of facilities in the 2000s

 Before demolition, the campus had been infamous for its gang activity, particularly when graduating senior Willie James Jones Jr. was gunned down in 1994, just days before he was to matriculate to the prestigious Cornell University, hitting headlines and sparking outrage all over the San Diego media.
 The school also had been criticized for being behind academically, and there remained some skepticism in the community about Lincoln's reopening over those criticisms.
 Soon after Jones's death, Pastor Roy Dixon was told by the principal that "kids entered Lincoln with extremely low reading levels and could not perform academically."

 Lincoln High School was reopened on September 4, 2007.
-The new 24 acre campus was designed by architect and Lincoln alum, Joseph Martinez (class of 1966), and rebuilt by many Lincoln alumni who took part in construction of the school.
-At a cost of $129 million, Lincoln is currently the most expensive campus in the San Diego Unified School District.
+The new 24 acre campus was designed by architect and Lincoln alum, Joseph Martinez (class of 1966), and rebuilt by many Lincoln alumni who took part in the construction of the school.
+For $129 million, Lincoln was the most expensive campus in its district at the time of its re-opening in 2007.

 In its newly rebuilt form, Lincoln now features major improvements such as an increased student enrollment capacity of 2,700 (from an average of 800 students during Lincoln's last few years before demolition), a 790-seat performing arts center, a football and track stadium that can seat 3,700, and other facilities for press and concessions.
 The improvements addressed concerns over Lincoln's previously dilapidated and outdated facilities, proper allocation of rooms per grade enrollment, and the increasing high school enrollment pressures of the neighborhood, in addition to public input and suggestions given by members of the Lincoln community.
 The site also features modern, state-of-the-art building design and facilities specialized to the curriculum.